-Why Mastering The Semiology of Photography
+Why: Mastering the Semiology in Photography

-A scene of nature can be photographed in a multitude of ways.
-The change in composition, framing or choice of point of view generates hundreds of possibilities.
+A nature scene can be photographed in a multitude of ways.
+The change in composition, framing, or point of view generates hundreds of possibilities.
 The photographer must be vigilant because time is often another factor when dealing with variations of natural light.
 A good knowledge of the semiology of photography can help the artist to quickly create "the right photograph" without hesitation.

-Definition and Purpose of The Semiology of Photography
+Definition and Purpose of the Semiology of Photography

 On the Field

-We Photograph as We Look
+We Photograph What We See

 Making Informed Choices